joelluellwitz/jl0724/README.md

 ## Overview

 An undisclosed employer asked me to create this application as part of their hiring process.
-Basically, this console application prompts the user to enter tool rental parameters and then a rental agreement is displayed.
+Basically, this console application prompts the user to enter tool rental parameters and then displays a rental agreement.

 ## Notes to Reviewer